Climate change, COP29

 ADRA’s delegation at COP29 includes Senior Coordinator for Emergency Preparedness Michael Peach, and ADRA Germany Advocacy and Senior Policy Advisor Carina Rolly.
 Photo credit: Michael Peach

-At COP29, ADRA will actively participate as a member of the Farmers Constituency, a key group representing farmers worldwide in climate change discussions.
-As an observer organization under the UNFCCC process, ADRA joins the World Farmers Organization (WFO) and other NGOs to advocate for the critical role farmers play in addressing climate change.
-ADRA will promote greater integration of farmers’ knowledge and priorities in climate policies.
-The organization will take part in the following panels:
+At COP29, ADRA participated as a member of the Farmers Constituency, a key group representing farmers worldwide in climate change discussions.
+As an observer organization under the UNFCCC process, ADRA joined the World Farmers Organization (WFO) and other NGOs to discuss the critical role farmers play in addressing climate change.
+ADRA promotes greater integration of farmers’ knowledge and priorities in climate policies.
+The global organization collaborated on the following panels:

-As climate change threatens global food systems, restoring soil health and reviving indigenous crops offer essential solutions for both mitigation and adaptation.
-This panel will highlight how healthy soils act as carbon sinks and improve agricultural productivity, while forgotten foods contribute to diversifying and strengthening local food systems.
+• November 15: Healthy Soils, Healthy Food: Leveraging Soil Health and Forgotten Foods for Mitigation and Locally Led Adaptation The panel focused on restoring soil health and revitalizing indigenous crops to offer essential solutions for both mitigation and adaptation to improve agricultural productivity and strengthen local food systems.
 The session will emphasize the importance of community involvement, sustainable practices, and the need for supportive policies and funding.

-This session will explore the complex interactions between conflict, climate-related events, and food insecurity, drawing on lived experience research from Mali, South Sudan, and Somalia.
-Moderators will discuss pathways toward more resilient humanitarian responses, focusing on breaking down silos between short- and long-term interventions and integrating climate action and adaptation in conflict settings.
+• November 19: Enhancing Community Resilience at the Hunger-Climate-Conflict Nexus: Moving from Programming Examples to Systematic Policy Changes The panel centered on the complex interactions between conflict, climate-related events, and food insecurity, drawing on lived experience research from Mali, South Sudan, and Somalia.
+Moderators discussed pathways toward more resilient humanitarian responses, focusing on breaking down silos between short- and long-term interventions and integrating climate action and adaptation in conflict settings.

 GoGreenWithADRA

 Join the #GoGreenWithADRA movement and participate in community-led initiatives like tree planting.
-Explore educational resources to inspire climate action and environmental stewardship.
+Explore educational resources to learn more about environmental stewardship.
 For more information on ADRA’s initiatives and to access environmental toolkits, visit https://adra.org/gogreenwithadra.

 Share this article